At A Glance

 Rafael Ferrer is the New York-based artist and percussionist who created the “El Gran Teatro de la Luna” sculpture.
 Born in Santurce, Puerto Rico, Ferrer lived and worked in Philadelphia for many years.

-Dr. Carmen Febo San Miguel is the Executive Director of El Taller Puertorriqueño, a community-based organization in Philadelphia that preserves, develops and promotes Puerto Rican arts and culture.
+Dr. Carmen Febo San Miguel is the former Executive Director of El Taller Puertorriqueño, a community-based organization in Philadelphia that preserves, develops and promotes Puerto Rican arts and culture.

 Deborah Cullen Morales is an American art curator with a specialization in Latin American and Caribbean art.
 She created a retrospective of Ferrer’s work for El Museo del Barrio in New York City.

 Rafael Ferrer was the guest speaker at the Association for Public Art’s 141st Annual Meeting on May 13, 2013 at the Philadelphia Museum of Art.
 The New York based artist and percussionist delivered a thought-provoking and engaging illustrated talk (“Nothing is…what it is”) to attendees in the Van Pelt Auditorium, tracing his personal development as a musician and visual artist over the past 60 years.
 For this occasion, the Philadelphia Museum of Art showcased two of Ferrer’s artworks from their collection.